Teaching

 Happy Accidents

-This wasn’t the case for my siblings and me.
-Usually, the first person in the living room got dibs on what show was on or there had to be a “discussion” to figure out what everyone would watch.
+Growing up with five siblings meant that the first person in the living room got dibs on what show was on or there had to be a “discussion” to figure out what everyone would watch.
 Sometimes this ended in the TV being turned off by Mom or Dad with a “suggestion” that we go outside and get some fresh air.
 Other times, we would decide to figure it out on our own and end up on the local PBS station watching a man with a huge perm (this was the 1980s) paint beautiful scenes in about 25 minutes.

 download